-On the other side of that equation is recognizing that the cost of living as an individual won’t decline nearly as much; things like mortgage payments and monthly living expenses will remain the same.
+On the other side of that equation is recognizing that the cost of living as an individual won’t decline nearly as much; things like mortgage payments and monthly living expenses will likely remain the same.

-It may also be helpful for each partner to make an “After I’m gone” file.
+It may also be helpful for each partner to make an “after I’m gone” file.
 This file should include important financial documents, like retirement account plans and banking information, as well as any insurance documents, wills, powers of attorney, etc.

 If your partner handles the finances, ask them to walk you through everything.
 You will want to:

-- Know who to contact if you are entitled to other employer plans like life insurance and death benefits.
-Since different rules apply to state, local and federal government pension plan payouts be sure to contact their HR department and find out as much information about their plan as you can.
+Know who to contact if you are entitled to other employer plans like life insurance and death benefits.
+Since different rules apply to state, local and federal government pension plan payouts, be sure to contact their HR department and find out as much information about their plan as you can.

-- Know your Social Security benefit options.
+Know your Social Security benefit options.
 Social Security will not pay you two benefits.
 If you are over age 60 and have been married at least 9 months, you can receive between 71 and 100 percent of your spouse’s Social Security benefit as a widow/er.